scality/Zenko/docs/docsource/operation/Architecture/index.rst

 deploy up to ten CloudServer instances, making for a default maximum of 50 CloudServer instances, plus one master.
 Kubernetes sets the current upper boundary, defined by the number of pods (including service pods) that can be run, at 100 pods.
-The Zenko instance that manages all these CloudServers spans all deployed and functioning servers, managing a common namespace of data and associated metadata, with Kubernetes managing individual servers, spinning services up and down in response
+The XDM instance that manages all these CloudServers spans all deployed and functioning servers, managing a common namespace of data and associated metadata, with Kubernetes managing individual servers, spinning services up and down in response